 But wait.
 Normally budgets don’t stay the same; they go up, right?
 Back in 2000, Washington State voters approved Initiative 747.
 I-747 limited annual budget increases to 1 percent unless voters approve a greater increase.
 In our imaginary city, the $1,000 budget can only increase 1 percent to $1,010 the following year unless the voters who live in the city approve of higher increase.

 Our imaginary city gives simple illustrations of our property tax system.
 In realty, it’s not so simple.
 In Pend Oreille County, there are about 16,000 properties (all different from each other), over 50 tax code areas, and more than 30 tax districts.
 Although each property is in one tax code area, each property is in a number of tax districts because tax districts overlap.
 For instance, your next door neighbor could be in a different fire district or school district, etc. The result is that even though you live right next to each other, you could be in different tax code areas, and have totally different tax rates.
-The tax districts in Pend Oreille County are comprised of the state, county, cities, fire districts, hospital districts, cemetery districts, library, sewer and water districts, resulting in 52 tax code areas.
+The tax districts in Pend Oreille County are comprised of the state, county, cities, fire districts, hospital districts, cemetery districts, library, sewer, water districts and county roads, resulting in 57 tax code areas.
 Each tax district has an annual budget.
 To further complicate taxes, three school districts cross county lines.
 Also some property that crosses county lines, such as railroad property and telephone lines are assessed by the state.
 We also assess and tax business personal property.
 And we process senior and disabled exemptions and farm and agricultural valuation reductions.
 Pend Oreille County’s property tax system operates just like our imaginary little city, but on a much larger scale and with all these additional factors.
 Nonetheless, our computer systems allow very accurate calculation of property taxes.

 Most taxpayers who call my office believe there is a limit on increases to assessed values.
 Not so.
 Assessed values are driven by the real estate market.
 The limit is on the annual budget increase of tax districts.